davidkhala/fabric-common/README.md

 - [java](java)
 - [nodejs](nodejs)

-## Milestone
-- [2.0]
-    - Use only raft for all CFT consensus scenario
-    - new lifecycle chaincode
-    - admin-service is removed from fabric-sdk-node
-    - allow to share private data on-chain
-    - chaincode fingerprint check is removed
-    - [configtxgen] remove anchor peer file generator, user should update anchor peer vis config update transaction
 ## Notes
-- [connectionProfile]A connection profile is normally created by an administrator who understands the network topology.
 - if random result is included in WriteSet, it corrupts the deterministic process.
 - [keystore] For private keys existing in local file system, you should set the permissions to 0400 on *nix based OS.
 - [gRPCs][docker network] **host name SHOULD not include upper-case character, otherwise gRpcs ping for discovery_client will not response back with docker network DNS**